 As a professional Immigration service, you can trust that CanadianVisa.org holds itself to the highest levels of security.
 Applying for a Canadian visa can be a complicated process and it does mean that you will need to provide personal details.
-While you be reluctant to provide sensitive information, our priority is to protect you as the client.
+While you are reluctant to provide sensitive information, our priority is to protect you as the client.

 1. Are you affiliated with the government?

 We are a private company and therefore not affiliated with the government in any way.
-Using our services does involve a fee, as we assist you through every step of the visa application process.
+Using our services does involve a fee, as we assist you through every step of the Canadian visa application process.